We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Turmeric is an aromatic spice that plays an important role in Eastern cuisine.
 People have used it in cooking and for medicinal purposes for thousands of years.

-Turmeric contains curcumin, an active compound that appears to have various properties that may help to combat many diseases, including some chronic inflammatory conditions.
+Turmeric contains curcumin, an active compound that appears to have

 People use turmeric, or curcumin, as a powder, in root form, as an ingredient in a topical ointment, or as a dietary supplement.